SoftUni-Internal/interactive-content/EN/01-Basic-Syntax/06-Loops.md

 [slide]
 # Do-While Loop
-The next type of loops we will get familiar with are the `do-while` loops.
+The next type of loops we will get familiar with is the `do-while` loop.

-By structure, this type of loop resembles the while loop, but there is a significant difference between them.
+By structure, this type of loop resembles the `while` loop, but there is a significant difference between them.

 The following example shows the usage of the `do-while` loop:
 ```java live